-But you can effectively lose all or part of your Child Benefit if either you or your partner has ‘adjusted net income’ over £50,000 a year.
+But you can effectively lose all or part of your child benefit if either you or your partner has ‘adjusted net income’ over £50,000 a year.
 This is done either by the higher earning partner paying a tax charge through a Self Assessment tax return – known as the high income child benefit charge; or by deciding not to receive payments of child benefit to avoid the tax charge.
 Note that the charge can only be avoided altogether if you opt not to receive child benefit payments for the full tax year in which the charge applies.

 Example: Peter and his family

 Peter, who lives in England, is made redundant in early October 2021.
 His total taxable earned income for the 2021/22 tax year is £11,000.
 He is 55 and has built up a pension fund of £70,000.
 His wife, Sue, is 42 and does not work.
 The couple have two young children, aged 3 and 5.
 Sue claims child benefit totalling £35.15 a week (£1,827.80 for the 2021/22 year).

 If Peter were to cash in the full pension fund at once, he would get 25% of the £70,000 tax-free – £17,500.
 He would have to pay tax on the rest – £52,500.
 Peter also has to pay a high income child benefit charge based upon total income of £63,500 (his £11,000 earnings plus the taxable part of the lump sum, £52,500).
 This means Peter has to pay a high income child benefit charge of the full amount Sue claims – i.e. £1,827.80, assuming she does not choose to stop receiving it for the rest of the tax year.